gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

  * done using home row mod k as ALT is makes pressing mod combos difficult => move it to L
  * done remove diacrits from the symbol layer
  * done Hold(Q) -> END / Hold(esc) -> HOME
- * using autosymbol should make it pointless to bind SPACE_HOLD to Symbol-Layer - remember !´`'€ - what else would be better?
+ * using autosymbol should make it pointless to bind SPACE_HOLD to Symbol-Layer - remember !Â´`'â‚¬ - what else would be better?
  * ?
 SHIFT_HOLD s -> '' instead of ' ... maybe not
  * ? map BSP DEL to layer buttons
  * done vv -> Enter